 For more on working with diaries generally, see

 For more on working with unpublished diaries, see Bloom, Lynn Z. “”I Write for Myself and Strangers”: Private Diaries as Public Documents.”
-In Inscribing the Daily: Critical Essays on Women’s Diaries, edited by Suzanne L. Bunkers and Cynthia Anne Huff, 23-38.
+In Inscribing the Daily: Critical Essays on Women’s Diaries, edited by Suzanne L. Bunkers and Cynthia Anne Huff, pp. 23-38.
 Massachusetts: University of Massachusetts Press, 1996.

 For more on the dangers of using edited diaries, read Dan Doll, ‘“Like Trying to Fit a Sponge into a Matchbox”: Twentieth-Century Editing of Eighteenth-Century Journals’, in Recording and Reordering: Essays on the Seventeenth- and Eighteenth-Century Diary and Journal, ed.
 Dan Doll and Jessica Munns (Bucknell University Press, 2006), 211–29.

-For an example of how Florence Amery’s diary has been used by historians, see Gottlieb, Julie V. ‘Guilty Women’, Foreign Policy, and Appeasement in Inter-war Britain.
+For an example of how Florence Amery’s diary has been used by historians, see Julie V. Gottlieb, ‘Guilty Women’, Foreign Policy, and Appeasement in Inter-war Britain.
 Basingstoke: Palgrave Macmillan, 2015.

 By Cherish Watton, Archives Assistant, March 2022